 - Lay the roast on top of the onions in your slow cooker.
 Add the beef stock, red wine vinegar and Worcestershire sauce – it should only come up to about ¾ of the way up the roast.

 - Spread the tomato paste over the roast then sprinkle ¾ of the thyme and oregano over the roast.

-- Add the potatoes and carrots on top of the roast and sprinkle with the remaining thyme and oregano and season with salt and pepper.
+- Add the potatoes and carrots on top of the roast and sprinkle with the remaining oregano, thyme and garlic, and season with salt and pepper.

 - Cook on low for 9-10 hours or until the roast and vegetables are tender.

 - Remove the carrots and potatoes and cut them into desired shape.

 - Remove the roast and shred.

 - Take the gravy that’s left in the slow cooker and add to a sauce pan, along with the cornstarch.
 Heat, stirring continuously until the gravy starts to bubble.
 Add additional salt and pepper to taste.